Uzayur/AMA-front/README.md

 # AMA-front

-## Configuration de l'environnement
+This application uses Angular Material for its interface design.

+## Environment Setup

-1. Exécutez `npm install` pour installer les dépendances.
+1. Run `npm install` to install the dependencies.
-2. Exécutez `ng serve` pour lancer l'application.
+2. Run `ng serve` to start the application.

-Le serveur sera accessible à l'adresse : `http://localhost:4200`.
+The application will be accessible at: `http://localhost:4200`.

-## Lien repos
+## Repository Links

 - Frontend : https://github.com/Uzayur/AMA-front
 - Backend : https://github.com/Uzayur/AMA-back